mattpiccolella/stop-and-frisk/docs/notes.md

 ##Prediction

-- We decided to try and predict arrest using naive bayes, logistic regression, and adaboost.
+- We decided to try and predict arrest using naive bayes and logistic regression.
 In choosing features we began with looking at the set of reasons that an officer can check off in a UF-250 form in stating why he or she decided to stop a civilian.
 Data collected that would have happened after the stop such as "did the suspect have a gun" would lead to bad predicions given that possesion of a weapon would almost certainly lead to arrest.

-###The data set contained a list of reasons for stoping or frisking an individual.
-We wanted to
+###Features used
 - cs_objcs reason for stop - carrying suspicious object
 - cs_descr reason for stop - fits a relevant description
 - cs_casng reason for stop - casing a victim or location